cmac994/KerbalWeatherProject/README.md

 1. Download and install [Toolbar Controller](https://github.com/linuxgurugamer/ToolbarControl)
 2. Download and install [ModularFlightIntegrator](https://github.com/sarbian/ModularFlightIntegrator)
 3. Download the repository as a zip or clone it.
-4. Navigate to GameData/ and copy the KerbalWeatherProject folder to your KSP home directory.
+4. Unzip the repository and copy the KerbalWeatherProject folder to your KSP home directory (i.e. GameData).

 ##### Automated Installation